mhogomchungu/tasks/README.md

 5. .cancel().
 This method can be used to cancel a future.
 It is important to know that this method does not terminate a running thread that is powering a future, it just releases memory used by a future and this method should be used if a future is to be discarded after it it is acquired but never used.
-To terminate a thread,call .threads() method,locate a QThread instance you want to terminate and call .terminate() method on the instance.
+To terminate a thread,call .all_threads() method,locate a QThread instance you want to terminate and call .terminate() method on the instance.

 6. .all_threads().
 This method returns a vector of QThreads that are powering futures.